- Admissions (Traditional BSN & LPN-BSN):

 - Provide preparation in baccalaureate nursing that serves as a basis for entry into graduate level nursing education.

 The graduate of the baccalaureate nursing program will be able to:

-- Explain, support, and defend the concept that each person is unique and holistic and has rights to self determination in matters pertaining to health.
+- Explain, support and defend the concept that each person is unique and wholistic and has rights to self-determination in matters pertaining to health.

 - Synthesize the nursing process to assist diverse persons toward meeting basic needs in various settings.

 - Assimilate the professional nurses' role of advocate, communicator, counselor, change agent, teacher, leader, and provider and manager of care to assist the client toward optimum level of wellness.

 - Communicate effectively in interpersonal relationships with individuals and families, with other members of the healthcare system, and in documentation of data.

 - Use critical thinking skills to integrate theoretical and empirical knowledge from nursing, the humanities and the biologic and social sciences in the promotion of health.

 - Utilize the research process and use findings in nursing practice to contribute to the improvement of health care and the advancement of nursing science.

 - Assume legal and ethical responsibility for nursing activities and accountability for professional growth.